Meet Our School Board

 Read the Q&A with Graeme

 After college graduation, he spent four years in the United States Air Force.
-Upon discharge, he worked for the Employment Security Department spending the majority of his career as the legislative liaison for the department before retiring in 1998.
+Upon discharge, he worked for the Employment Security Department, spending most of his career as the legislative liaison for the department before retiring in 1998.

 In the community, Graeme spent 13 years on the Lacey City Council, including three two-year terms as Mayor.
-During that time, he worked collaboratively with North Thurston Public Schools on a variety of projects.
+During that time, he worked collaboratively with North Thurston Public Schools on a variety of projects, including the Lacey Electrathon race at Huntamer Park and as an advisor to the North Thurston High School auto shop.

 Board term expires November 2023.